mhamilt/harpsichord-jack-tracking/README.md

 | <img width="496" alt="image" src="https://github.com/mhamilt/harpsichord-model-data/assets/33174176/ae605c5e-47d4-40e9-a4b1-86a8f60ec120"> | <img width="394" alt="image" src="https://github.com/mhamilt/harpsichord-model-data/assets/33174176/14ffb907-1013-4fd9-bb91-761ac52bf176"> |
 | :----------------------------------------------------------------------------------------------------------------------------------------: | :----------------------------------------------------------------------------------------------------------------------------------------: |
 |                     QRE1113 Dimension.
 Not that pin 1 should always have a chamfer on the corner to help identify it.                      |                                                               QRE1113 Pinout                                                               |

+### Multiplexing

+- 14 Boards
+- 7 sensors each
+- 7 analog channels
+- 8 channel multiplexer

+- BLE Nano
+  - 8 ADC channels A0 - A7
+  - For 8 ADC channels an 8-channel multiplexer will allow for 8 boards to address 8 sensors.

+Solutions:

+1. Use 2 micro controllers, one for front, one for back
+  - each a separate MIDI device
+2. cascade front and back
+  1. two groups of transistors
+      - 16 transistors
+        - 2 sets of 7 for signals
+        - 2 extra for interfacing with the others
+      - 2 extra digital pins used
+  2. another bank of multiplexers
+      - 7 multiplexers for groups of seven boards
+      - 3 more digital pins for control

+#### 1. Using 2 Micro contorllers

+- Each sensor board needs 8 pins
+  1. VCC
+  2. Signal
+  3. Addr1: A
+  4. Addr2: B
+  5. Addr3: C
+  6. Interrupt
+  7. GND
+  8. VEE
+-

 ## MIDI Specifications